 “It provides a prototype for what this kind of collaborative learning community can look like and achieve in the future,” she says.

 “I hope it’s going to outlast our time here,” says Just Food Civic Engagement Scholar Aiden Voss ’20.

-The graduating Carter regrets he won’t be around for the completion of the hoop house, which the philosophy major says he has dreamed about since he was a sophomore in a nearby living-learning house, gazing at the old intramurals field as he drank his morning coffee while sitting on a sofa he dragged onto the porch.
+The graduating Carter regrets he won’t be around for the completion of the hoop house, which the philosophy major says he has dreamed about since he was a sophomore in a nearby Living-Learning Housing Unit, gazing at the intramural field as he drank his morning coffee while sitting on a sofa he dragged onto the porch.

 Still, his K-Plan has revolved around food, with a SIP on food and philosophy and his experience helping lead a sustainable agriculture initiative.
 And his next step demonstrates the value of the education he received when, he says, he chose K over culinary school: This fall, he will begin work as a line chef at Canlis, the James Beard Award-winning restaurant widely acclaimed as Seattle’s finest.

 “It’s really worked out,” he says.